 - Read our Pregnancy Guide.

 - We also advise a daily Calcium Supplement…Citracal or Tums, 1-2 per day.
+Usually this contains 500 mg of Calcium, and also added Vitamin D, about 400 to 1,000 units a day, is beneficial.

 - Have your first prenatal lab panel done.
 We will provide you with the lab slip at your first appointment.